Mishti92/writing-from-the-void/content/thoughts/want to reduce your screen time?.md

 go analog when in flow and build systems so you don't lose track of the practice.

 Plant the seeds for a life that you want to live.
 Water it daily.
 And make sure you get enough sunlight in a day.
-As while the seeds are sprouting, put on[ Kizomba beats](https://open.spotify.com/playlist/37i9dQZF1DX1l6qs3gcM4U?si=f9bc392958d847b4) and let your hips sway while you are typing that note on your laptop.
+While the seeds are sprouting, put on[ Kizomba beats](https://open.spotify.com/playlist/37i9dQZF1DX1l6qs3gcM4U?si=f9bc392958d847b4) and let your hips sway while you are typing that note on your laptop.
 Or hit [move your spine](https://open.spotify.com/playlist/237JXEMYWRibmAWyCRiXQw?si=4d9fd6a4737f4f20) playlist to satisfy your movement cravings, as you experiment with your cooking skills.

 Remove the weeds that may grow along the way - be aware when you pick up the phone and open gmail app for the 10th time in the last hour or scroll through the instagram feed as a reaction to boredom.
 Protect your ability to be bored and letting your mind wander around aimlessly.
 Protect this part of you.
 Tend to the buds of your creativity with care.